Burundi Country Director

 Vice President of Advancement

 Maggie has significant experience in teaching and practicing healthcare domestically and internationally.
 Prior to joining LifeNet, she established a local neurological rehabilitation program in Denver, Colorado for a large national corporation.
 Maggie holds a degree in Neuroscience from Regis University.
 She also earned a Doctor of Physical Therapy degree from Texas Woman’s University and an MBA from Regis University, where she is Affiliate Faculty.
-She speaks English and Spanish.

 Michael L. Spraggins Jr.